jcai849/jcai849.github.io/research/lit-review.md

 [^2x4]: Many functions used for grouped summarisation are only estimates, such as `median`[@zj19:_group_by]

 [^1x5]: Through the use of additional packages such as doMPI and sparklyr[@weston17][@luraschi20]
-[^2x5]: `\%dopar\%` accepts any expression, and tries its best to handle references to global variables, however it is still recommended to manually define the global references as well as packages used
+[^2x5]: `%dopar%` accepts any expression, and tries its best to handle references to global variables, however it is still recommended to manually define the global references as well as packages used
 [^3x5]: foreach makes use of iterators, which can be defined to perform recurrance relations (see doc/review-foreach.tex, subsection "Form of Iteration") but these rely on closures and may in fact be slower than serial relations
 [^5x5]: Through sparklyr as a backend
 [^10x5]: foreach makes use of iterator objects, which any class can inherit from to define `nextElem()`{.R}